In short

 Limited international research funding

 Across all economies, companies are the largest source of R&D funding (Figure 2.1).
 In China, companies made up 78% of total R&D investment in 2021.
-In the Netherlands, the US and the EU this percentage is much lower, around 60%.
+This number is for the US 69% and for the Netherlands and EU even around 60%.
 This is partly due to the difference in economic structure.
 In China, the importance of the manufacturing industry in the economy (38%) is much greater than in the US (18%) and the Netherlands (17%), where the service sector, which is less R&D-intensive, plays a relatively larger role (see Figure 2.3).

 In China, about 20% of research funding comes from the government.
 Only a minor part comes from abroad (0.1%).
 In the other economies, in addition to companies, other stakeholders such as universities, private and non-private organisations and stakeholders from abroad play an important role.
 For example, 10% of Dutch R&D funding comes from abroad.
 It should be noted that in China, the division between public and private is less clear, which makes it less transparent which parties are behind Chinese financial flows.
 The Chinese state also exerts influence on companies through legislation and by making them partly state-owned (hybrid) (Witt & Redding, 2014; Hoffman & Kania,